johnpaulmedina/nova-metric-polling/README.md

 ## Usage

-First, add the following trait `use Johnpaulmedina\NoveMetricPolling\ValueInterval` to any of your Nova Metrics
+First, add the following trait `use Johnpaulmedina\NovaMetricPolling\ValueInterval` to any of your Nova Metrics

 ```php
 <?php